deltafi/deltafi/deltafi-docs/public/docs/install/kubernetes.md

 sudo chown $USER:$USER /data/rke2
 ```

-Place the following RKE2 files in `/data/rke2`:
+Place the following RKE2 v1.31.3+rke2r1 files in `/data/rke2`:

 - `rke2-images.linux-amd64.tar.zst`
 - `rke2.linux-amd64.tar.gz`
 - `sha256sum-amd64.txt`

-These files can be obtained [here](https://github.com/rancher/rke2/releases).
+These files can be obtained [here](https://github.com/rancher/rke2/releases/tag/v1.31.3%2Brke2r1).

-Also, place the `helm` binary in `/data/rke2`.
-It can be obtained [here](https://github.com/helm/helm/releases).
+Also, place the Helm v3.16.4 binary in `/data/rke2`.
+It can be obtained [here](https://github.com/helm/helm/releases/tag/v3.16.4).
+Be sure to extract the binary and place it in `/data/rke2`.

 Next, run the `install-rke2.yaml` playbook passing in the inventory file you created in the [Ansible Setup](/install/ansible#inventory-file) section and setting `rke2_airgap_mode` to `true`.